H2NsayHi/Creative-product-recommendation-from-Recycled-trash-detection/README.md

-# Creative-product-recommendation-from-Recycled-trash-detection
+# Creative product recommendation from Recycled trash detection | GDSC Hackathon Vietnam 2024

 Brief description of what the project does.
-## This the the solution for GDSC Hackathon 2024

 ## Introduction